curlpipesh/jrit/README.md

 # jRIT
-## A utility for instrumenting Java bytecode at runtime
+A utility for instrumenting Java bytecode at runtime.
+Put under the Apache License because I'm not that picky about who uses it for what.

 ## Building
 `./build.sh`.
 If you wish to run it as well, either run `./run.sh` after building, or run `./full.sh` to build everything at once.